socketstream/socketstream/doc/guide/en/writing_request_responders.md

 # Writing your own Request Responder

 Note: This documentation is aimed at developers who are comfortable creating Node.js modules and wish to extend the core functionally of SocketStream.
+Writing Request Responders is going to become a lot easier in SocketStream 0.4.

 ### Introduction